-Breathing polluted air affects healths adversely.
-It is literally making people fat; gain weight.
+Breathing polluted air health effects.
+It is making us gain weight

 Environmental pollutants are making us FAT

 The hypothesis about ‘environmental pollution’ contributing to ‘people becoming fat’ was first highlighted at a 2001 multidisciplinary meeting held at Wisconsin, USA.

 Paula Baillie-Hamilton substantiated the report by publishing her findings in the widely respected and accepted Journal of Alternative and Complementary Medicine in 2002.

 Her study was the follow up research of a 1970’s assessment that environment pollutants may be making people fat.

 ‘’Obesogens’ or ‘Endocrine disrupting chemicals’ are the main culprits for weight gain

 ‘’Obesogens’ or ‘Endocrine disrupting chemicals’ present in air, food and water have the potential to alter the metabolic processes in the body.

 Around 800 endocrine disrupting chemicals have been identified, but only a small fraction of these have been studied in depth.
 The research is still on…